mapbender/mapbender/application/README.Symfony2.md

 Once you've downloaded the standard edition, installation is easy, and basically involves making sure your system is ready for Symfony.

+### a) Install the Vendor Libraries

+If you downloaded the archive "without vendors" or installed via git, then you need to download all of the necessary vendor libraries.
+If you're not sure if you need to do this, check to see if you have a ``vendor/`` directory.
+If you don't, or if that directory is empty, download composer following the instructions on http://getcomposer.org/ and then run the following:

+    php composer.phar install

-### a) Check your System Configuration
+### b) Check your System Configuration

-Before you begin, make sure that your local system is properly configured for Symfony.
+Now make sure that your local system is properly configured for Symfony.
 To do this, execute the following:

     php app/check.php

 If you get any warnings or recommendations, fix these now before moving on.

-### b) Install the Vendor Libraries

-If you downloaded the archive "without vendors" or installed via git, then you need to download all of the necessary vendor libraries.
-If you're not sure if you need to do this, check to see if you have a ``vendor/`` directory.
-If you don't, or if that directory is empty, run the following:

-    php bin/vendors install

-Note that you **must** have git installed and be able to execute the `git` command to execute this script.
-If you don't have git available, either install it or download Symfony with the vendor libraries already included.

 ### c) Access the Application via the Browser